SD › Italy › Best Time to Visit Tuscany

 - Labour Day/International Workers’ Day – This national holiday is celebrated annually on May 1.
 While many businesses will be closed, many museums are open at significantly discounted prices.
 Live concerts and special events take place throughout the region and beyond.

 - Festival Della Fragola – This strawberry festival has been taking place for nearly 40 years in Terricciola.
-It celebrates the juicy red fruit over the first two weekends in May, May 4-5 and May 11-12, 2019 with lots of strawberries, music, and sunshine to celebrate the lovely spring weather.
+It celebrates the juicy red fruit over the first two weekends in May with lots of strawberries, music, and sunshine to celebrate the lovely spring weather.

-- Gioco del Mulino – The small town of Calci in Pisa hosts this historic festival in mid-May, May 12 in 2019.
+- Gioco del Mulino – The small town of Calci in Pisa hosts this historic festival in mid-May.
 After a costumed procession through the town, 8 district teams, competing in teams of 3, vie to push a mill-wheel in a sort of reverse tug-of-war.
 Winner gets a trophy, loser is sprinkled with flour.

 Tuscany in June